Hidden Starbursts and Active Galactic Nuclei at 0<z<4 from the Herschel-VVDS-CFHTLS-D1 Field: Inferences on Coevolution and Feedback: Introduction

 \section{Introduction}

 Questions related to the processes responsible for transforming galaxies from the large populations of low-mass, gas-dominated, blue star-forming galaxies found at high redshifts to the massive, quiescent, bulge-dominated galaxies observed in the local universe remain numerous.
-Gas depletion resulting from normal, continuous or quasi-continuous star formation extended over a large fraction of the Hubble time, perhaps coupled with an initial phase of vigorous star formation, is a seemingly viable way of explaining the cessation of star-formation activity in galaxies and is invoked by several studies as the primary method of building up stellar mass in galaxies (e.g., Legrand et al.\ 2001; Noeske et al.\ 2007a, 2007b; James et al.\ 2008; Rodighiero et al.\ 2011; Gladders et al.\ 2013; Oesch et al.\ 2013).
-This scenario is not, however, the only method of transforming the gas-rich galaxies observed in the high-redshift universe (e.g., Daddi et al.\ 2010a) into those dominated by their stellar matter.
+Gas depletion resulting from normal, continuous, or quasi-continuous star formation extended over a large fraction of the Hubble time, perhaps coupled with an initial phase of vigorous star formation, is a seemingly viable way of explaining the cessation of star-formation activity in galaxies and is invoked by several studies as the primary method of building up stellar mass in galaxies (e.g., Legrand et al.\ 2001; Noeske et al.\ 2007a, 2007b; James et al.\ 2008; Rodighiero et al.\ 2011; Gladders et al.\ 2013; Oesch et al.\ 2013).
+This scenario is not, however, the only method of transforming the gas-rich galaxies observed in the high-redshift universe (e.g., Daddi et al.\ 2010a) into those whose baryonic component is dominated by their stellar matter.
 In some cases, star formation is thought to proceed in a sporadic manner, particularly at high redshifts, with undisturbed, low-level, continuous star formation being the exception in galaxies rather than the primary mechanism of building stellar mass (e.g., Kolatt et al.\ 1999; Bell et al.\ 2005; Papovich et al.\ 2005, 2006; Nichols et al.\ 2012; Pacifici et al.\ 2013).
-Violent episodes of star formation, known as starbursts, can dramatically alter the stellar mass of galaxies with sufficient gas reservoirs during the relatively short period that constitutes the ``lifetime" of a starburst (typically $\sim$100-500 Myr; Swinbank et al.\ 2006; Hopkins et al.\ 2008; McQuinn et al.\ 2009, 2010b; Wild et al.\ 2010).
-Such events contribute significantly to the global SFR of galaxies both in the high-redshift universe (e.g., Somerville et al.\ 2001; Chapman et al.\ 2005; Erb et al.\ 2006; Magnelli et al.\ 2009) and locally (e.g., Brinchmann et al.\ 2004; Kauffmann et al.\ 2004; Lee et al.\ 2006, 2009) and are furthermore thought to be a typical phase of evolution undergone by massive quiescent galaxies observed at low redshifts early in their formation history (e.g., Juneau et al.\ 2005; Hickox et al.\ 2012).
+Violent episodes of star formation, known as starbursts, can dramatically alter the stellar mass of galaxies with sufficient gas reservoirs during the relatively short period that constitutes the lifetime of a starburst (typically $\sim$100-500 Myr; Swinbank et al.\ 2006; Hopkins et al.\ 2008; McQuinn et al.\ 2009, 2010b; Wild et al.\ 2010; though perhaps up to $\sim$700 Myr for particular populations, e.g., Lapi et al.\ 2011; Gruppioni et al.\ 2013).
+Such events contribute significantly to the global star formation rate ($\mathcal{SFR}$) of galaxies both in the high-redshift universe (e.g., Somerville et al.\ 2001; Chapman et al.\ 2005; Erb et al.\ 2006; Magnelli et al.\ 2009) and locally (e.g., Brinchmann et al.\ 2004; Kauffmann et al.\ 2004; Lee et al.\ 2006, 2009) and are furthermore thought to be a typical phase of evolution undergone by massive quiescent galaxies observed at low redshifts early in their formation history (e.g., Juneau et al.\ 2005; Hickox et al.\ 2012).